Making a budget

 Mental health on campus

-Dal Thrive is a university-wide mental wellness initiative aimed at building a positive mental health environment for students. faculty and staff.
-Visit our student page for mental health resources (like on-campus health services!), initiatives, training information, and more.
+Dal Thrive is a university-wide mental wellness initiative aimed at building a positive mental health environment for students, faculty and staff.
+Visit the website for information on services, online resources, and more!

 Dal also has a free online self-help program for students to help improve their feelings and thoughts.
 See dal.ca/welltrack for more info.